calestialgem/Tomurcuk/documents/CodeStructure.md

 ## Physical structure

 All packages must have a subdirectory under `packages` top-level directory, which has the same name as the package.
-This directory must house a `README.md` file that describes the package.

 All types must be housed in files that have the same name as the type.